katzenpost/docs/handbook/index.rst

 Overview
 --------

-The Katzenpost Providers is strictly a superset of the Katzenpost mix.
+A Katzenpost Provider is strictly a superset of the Katzenpost mix.
 Both of these components are provided for by the ``server`` binary.
 Each Provider and Mix MUST be white-listed by the Directory Authority (PKI) in order to participate in the network.

 Building the ``server`` binary
 ------------------------------